Perturbation analysis of sub/super hedging problems

 We now recall some useful notions on directional derivatives for convex functions needed for the perturbation analysis in Section~\ref{sec:PerturbationAnalysis}.
 Let $g: \Xx\to \overline{\RR}$ an extended real-valued function. \begin{definition}\cite[Definition 2.45]{BonnansShapiro00} The mapping~$g$ is directionally differentiable at $x\in \Xx$ in the Hadamard sense if the directional derivative~$g'(x,\hh)$ exists for all $\hh\in\Xx$ and the equality

 holds for any sequences $(\hh_n)_{n\in\mathbb{N}}\in\Xx$ converging to~$\hh$ and $(\eps_n)_{n\in\mathbb{N}} \in\RR$ converging to zero.
-In addition if $g'(x,\cdot)$ is linear in~$\hh$ then it is said to be Hadamard differentiable at~$x$. \end{definition} If~$g$ is directionally differentiable at $x\in \Xx$ in the Hadamard sense then~$g'(x,\cdot)$ is continuous on~$\Xx$~\cite[Proposition 2.46]{BonnansShapiro00}.
-Hadamard differentiability though, is a more restrictive notion of directional differentiability, as opposed, for example, to Fr{\'e}chet differentiability~\cite[Definition A.1]{AndrewsHopper11}.
-Nonetheless the following holds: \begin{proposition}\cite[Proposition 2.49]{BonnansShapiro00} If~$g$ is directionally differentiable at $x$ and Lipschitz continuous (with constant~$L$) in a neighbourhood of~$x$, then it is directionally differentiable at~$x$ in the Hadamard sense and the directional derivative $g'(x,\cdot)$ is Lipschitz continuous (with same constant~$L$) on~$\Xx$. \end{proposition} If $\Xx$ is a finite dimensional, then the situation simplifies considerably.
+In addition if $g'(x,\cdot)$ is linear in~$\hh$ then it is said to be Hadamard differentiable at~$x$. \end{definition} If~$g$ is Hadamard differentiable at $x\in \Xx$ then~$g'(x,\cdot)$ is continuous on~$\Xx$~\cite[Proposition~2.46]{BonnansShapiro00}.
+Hadamard differentiability though, is a more restrictive notion of directional differentiability, as opposed, for example, to Fr{\'e}chet differentiability~\cite[Definition~A.1]{AndrewsHopper11}.
+Nonetheless the following holds: \begin{proposition}\cite[Proposition~2.49]{BonnansShapiro00} If~$g$ is directionally differentiable at $x$ and Lipschitz continuous (with constant~$L$) in a neighbourhood of~$x$, then it is directionally differentiable at~$x$ in the Hadamard sense and the directional derivative $g'(x,\cdot)$ is Lipschitz continuous (with same constant~$L$) on~$\Xx$. \end{proposition} If $\Xx$ is a finite dimensional, then the situation simplifies considerably.
 If $g$ is also locally Lipschitz continuous at $x\in \Xx$ then the Hadamard and the Fr{\'e}chet derivatives are equivalent.
-In particular all proper convex functions are locally Lipschitz (\cite[Proposition 2.107]{BonnansShapiro00}) and if the underlying space is finite-dimensional then they are continuous on the relative interior of their effective domains~\cite[Theorem 7.24]{AB07}.
+In particular all proper convex functions are locally Lipschitz (\cite[Proposition~2.107]{BonnansShapiro00}) and if the underlying space is finite-dimensional then they are continuous on the relative interior of their effective domains~\cite[Theorem~7.24]{AB07}.